barklund/mortenbarklund.com/content/blog/react-architecture-provider-pattern/index.md

 First off, easy now – calm down!

 Secondly: no, most definitely not.
 Redux (in particular when combined with `redux-toolkit`) has many functionalities outside of this – and redux actually uses React Context under the hood these days.
 It's basically this pattern on steroids with many years of optimisation.
-It does what it does (application-wide storage) very well, but it might be overkill in a smaller (or even medium-sized) application.
+It does what it does (application-wide storage) very well, but it might be overkill in a smaller (or even medium-sized) applications.